airbowen/airbowen/README.md

 ## Hi, I am airbowen

-- 🔭 I’m currently working at tencent
+- 🔭 I’m currently working at Tencent focusing on payment platform.
-- 🌱 my previous job is at huawei wallet team
+- 🌱 my previous job is at Huawei, Contributing in petal search and Huawei wallet.
-- 👯 I’m looking to collaborate on finance banking and web3 area
+- 👯 I’m looking to collaborate on finance banking web3 tech and AI agent
 - 💬 you can contact me about airbowen5@gmail.com

 If my work helps you, you can sponsor me via GitHub Sponsors or AfDian, this will help me to continue my work.